Geometric group theory: History

-Geometric group theory grew out of combinatorial group theory that largely studied properties of discrete groups via analyzing group presentations, which describe groups as quotients of free groups; this field was first systematically studied by Walther von Dyck, student of Felix Klein, in the early 1880s, while an early form is found in the 1856 icosian calculus of William Rowan Hamilton, where he studied the icosahedral symmetry group via the edge graph of the dodecahedron.
-Currently combinatorial group theory as an area is largely subsumed by geometric group theory.
-Moreover, the term "geometric group theory" came to often include studying discrete groups using probabilistic, measure-theoretic, arithmetic, analytic and other approaches that lie outside of the traditional combinatorial group theory arsenal.
+Geometric group theory grew out of combinatorial group theory, which largely studied properties of discrete groups by analyzing group presentations (ways of describing groups as quotients of free groups); this field was first systematically studied in the early 1880s by Walther von Dyck, a student of Felix Klein.
+A precursor is found in the 1856 icosian calculus of William Rowan Hamilton, who studied the icosahedral symmetry group via the edge graph of the dodecahedron.
+Currently, combinatorial group theory as a discipline is largely subsumed by geometric group theory.
+Moreover, the term "geometric group theory" came to often include studying discrete groups using probabilistic, measure-theoretic, arithmetic and analytic approaches that lie outside of the traditional combinatorial group theory arsenal.

-In the first half of the 20th century, pioneering work of Max Dehn, Jakob Nielsen, Kurt Reidemeister and Otto Schreier, J. H. C. Whitehead, Egbert van Kampen, amongst others, introduced some topological and geometric ideas into the study of discrete groups.
+In the first half of the 20th century, pioneering work of Max Dehn, Jakob Nielsen, Kurt Reidemeister, Otto Schreier, J. H. C. Whitehead, and Egbert van Kampen, among others, introduced topological and geometric ideas into the study of discrete groups.
 Other precursors of geometric group theory include small cancellation theory and Bass–Serre theory.
-Small cancellation theory was introduced by Martin Grindlinger in the 1960s and further developed by Roger Lyndon and Paul Schupp.
+Small cancellation theory was introduced by Martin Greendlinger in the 1960s and further developed by Roger Lyndon and Paul Schupp.
 It studies van Kampen diagrams, corresponding to finite group presentations, via combinatorial curvature conditions and derives algebraic and algorithmic properties of groups from such analysis.
-Bass–Serre theory, introduced in the 1977 book of Serre, derives structural algebraic information about groups by studying group actions on simplicial trees.
+Bass–Serre theory, introduced by Jean-Pierre Serre in the 1970s, derives structural algebraic information about groups by studying group actions on simplicial trees.

-External precursors of geometric group theory include the study of lattices in Lie groups, especially Mostow's rigidity theorem, the study of Kleinian groups, and the progress achieved in low-dimensional topology and hyperbolic geometry in the 1970s and early 1980s, spurred, in particular, by William Thurston's Geometrization program.
+External precursors of geometric group theory include the study of lattices in Lie groups, especially Mostow's rigidity theorem, the study of Kleinian groups, and the progress achieved in low-dimensional topology and hyperbolic geometry in the 1970s and early 1980s, spurred, in particular, by William Thurston's geometrization program.

 The emergence of geometric group theory as a distinct area of mathematics is usually traced to the late 1980s and early 1990s.
-It was spurred by the 1987 monograph of Mikhail Gromov "Hyperbolic groups" that introduced the notion of a hyperbolic group (also known as word-hyperbolic or Gromov-hyperbolic or negatively curved group), which captures the idea of a finitely generated group having large-scale negative curvature, and by his subsequent monograph Asymptotic Invariants of Infinite Groups, that outlined Gromov's program of understanding discrete groups up to quasi-isometry.
-The work of Gromov had a transformative effect on the study of discrete groups and the phrase "geometric group theory" started appearing soon afterwards. (see e.g.).
+It was spurred by the Mikhail Gromov's 1987 monograph "Hyperbolic groups" that introduced the notion of a hyperbolic group (also known as word-hyperbolic or Gromov-hyperbolic or negatively curved group), which captures the idea of a finitely generated group having large-scale negative curvature, and by his subsequent monograph Asymptotic Invariants of Infinite Groups that outlined his program of understanding discrete groups up to quasi-isometry.
+Gromov's work had a transformative effect on the study of discrete groups and the phrase "geometric group theory" started appearing soon afterwards. (see e.g.).